N.Y. man guilty of murder in infamous 1979 disappearance of Etan Patz

-A New York City jury on Tuesday found a former delicatessen worker guilty of murdering Etan Patz, a six-year-old boy whose disappearance in 1979 raised national awareness of the plight of abducted children and their parents.
+A New York City jury on Tuesday found a former delicatessen worker guilty of murdering Etan Patz, a 6-year-old boy whose disappearance had been one of the highest-profile unsolved cases in the United States for nearly 40 years.

 The conviction of Pedro Hernandez, 56, came during his second trial in state court.
 It followed a 2015 mistrial that occurred after a single juror refused to go along with 11 other panelists who were convinced of his guilt.

+Jurors found Hernandez guilty of murder and kidnapping but acquitted him on a second murder charge.
 After the verdict was read in court, Patz’s father, Stan, shared hugs with prosecutors.

-Hernandez is scheduled to be sentenced on Feb.
-28.
+“The Patz family has waited a long time, but we have finally found some measure of justice,” Stan Patz told reporters, speaking softly as he sat alongside prosecutors in the courtroom.
+“I’m really grateful this jury finally came back with what I’ve known for a long time: that this person, Pedro Hernandez, did a really terrible thing.”

-The boy vanished as he walked alone to a school bus stop in the city’s SoHo neighborhood on May 25, 1979 and for decades was one of New York’s most infamous unsolved mysteries.
+The boy vanished as he walked alone to a school bus stop in the city’s SoHo neighborhood on May 25, 1979.

-His picture became one of the first to appear on milk cartons, which in the 1980s became a popular way to seek leads about missing children.
-His disappearance also helped bring about a national database of such cases.
+The case raised awareness of the plight of abducted children and their parents: Patz became one of the first missing children to appear on milk cartons seeking information, and his disappearance also helped bring about a national database of such cases.

 Hernandez confessed to police in 2012, saying on videotape that he had lured the child to the basement of the deli where he worked near the Patz home and strangled him.